--Where are the places the most influential groups meet?
-Write the identification number of the group, from the grid, n the designated places on the map.

-- How is this community organized socially?

--Where are the more developed neighborhoods?

--Are there neighborhoods where people are more 'modern' or more 'traditional'?
-Where are they?

--What other differences exist between neighborhoods?

--Discuss the borders between these social differences - are they visible and non-visible?
+- Where are the places the most influential groups meet?
+Write the identification number of the group, from the grid, on the designated places on the map. - How is this community organized socially? - Where are the more developed neighborhoods? - Are there neighborhoods where people are more "modern" or more "traditional?"
+Where are they? - What other differences exist between neighborhoods? - Discuss the borders between these social differences are they visible or non-visible?
 Are they flexible?
 How?